Frequently Asked Questions for Prospective Students and New Applicants

 Current Student FAQs

-- The Coordinator of Graduate Programs can be found in the Engineering Building (H11).
+- The Coordinator of Graduate Programs can be found in the Engineering Building on the main campus in Pod M.

 - Job opportunities depend heavily on many external factors (e.g., the economy, the particular area of specialization, the student's job search skills, etc.) so it is hard to give precise information on this.
-Graduates from our master's and PhD programs have been successful getting job offers from both large and small employers throughout the U.S. For additional information, consider conducting an Internet search or contacting the ECE Program's Director of Graduate Studies, Professor Mark Fowler.
+Graduates from our master's and PhD programs have been successful getting job offers from both large and small employers throughout the U.S. For additional information, consider conducting an Internet search or contacting the ECE Graduate Program's Director of Student Affairs, Professor Yu Chen.

 - Roughly 60 percent are international students.
 And yes, we have many students from China.